gordon-cs/gordon-360-ui/README.md

 - Follow the linux installations.
 - After installing nvm make sure you do quit terminal and then open it back.
 - To check if the nvm is install in your macOS type this command nvm -v.
-- Next you can install the latest version of the nvm you can do it ny typing this command nvm install --lts for the latest version.
+- Next you can install the latest version of the nvm you can do it ny typing this command nvm install --lts for the latest version of it.

 #### Troubleshooting NVM